Music events in Tokyo

 Let us help you learn Japanese

 In addition to awesome articles, we also provide the most affordable Japanese lessons in Tokyo at our school Japan Switch

 Music and Broadway events in Tokyo

-Japanese performances in Japanese
+Japanese Performances in Japanese

 The theatres in Japan always have something going on, at the Gekidanshiki you will find many performances from Cats to Little Mermaid while in Takarazuka, they are performing A Fairy Tale -The Spirit of the Blue Rose and I am from Austria –A Sweet Melody of Home.
-You will be able to find at least one event that you are interested in and it is easy to book for the events online, book before the tickets sell out (due to how popular the event are this could happen).
+You will be able to find at least one event that you are interested in and it is easy to book for the events online, book before the tickets sell out (due to how popular the event is this could happen).
 The performances can last for 7 days till even a year for some of them depending on the theatres.
 Come and see a show this weekend and be surprised how much fun it is!